ap-enrique/aws_iot_hub_project/README.md

 	- Set up AWS IoT Core
 	- Create an IoT thing and obtain the necessary certificates and keys.
 	- Create a DynamoDB Table to store the data
+ 		- Create a table with `device_id` (Partition Key) and `timestamp` (Sort Key).
-	- Use AWS IoT Core to create a rule that publishes sensor data to DynamoDB when MQTT messages are received.
+	- Use AWS IoT Core to create a rule that allow writing publishes sensor data to DynamoDB when MQTT messages are received.
 	- Configure a Lambda function for data handling
- 		- Create an AWS Lambda function to handle incoming MQTT messages and write them to a DynamoDB table.
+ 		- Create an AWS Lambda function to handle incoming MQTT messages.
- 	- Deploy a website using AWS Amplify
+   		- Write a Node.js function to handle data insertion into DynamoDB table
+     		- Create an AWS Lambda function to handle http get requet.

 ### Step 5: Data Visualization
 - You can visualize the collected data for both industrial and home users
 - Grafana is ideal for industrial use cases due to its real-time monitoring capabilities and ability to handle complex dashboards with multiple data sources.
-	- Configure Grafana to pull data from AWS IoT Core or DynamoDB using a plugin or custom integration.
+	- Configure Grafana to pull data from AWS IoT Core or DynamoDB using a infinity plugin or custom integration.
 	- Create dashboards to visualize temperature and humidity trends over time.
  	- Usage:
 		- Industrial users can monitor multiple sensors and locations with alerts for critical conditions